Skip to main content

 @EcsTest

 Annotate a test method with @EcsTest to receive an EcsTestContext and automatically get the "ecs" tag.
-Tests marked with @EcsTest are scheduled on the world thread and have full access to the ECS store and command buffer.
+Tests marked with @EcsTest run on the world thread and have full access to the entity store.

 import com.frotty27.hrtk.api.annotation.EcsTest;